Our Privacy Policy

 • DBS Clearance provider.

-E.5.
+D.5.
 It is not necessary for data to be shared with other countries.
-The exception to this will be international trips that the school organises, should this be envisaged for you, you will be contacted for your consent, the consent will be limited in time and content if it be required.
+The exception to this will be international trips that the school organises, should this be envisaged for your child, you will be contacted for your consent.